 \section{Introduction}

-Changepoint detection refers to the process of identifying changes in statistical properties, such as mean, variance, slope, or distribution, within ordered observations.
-This technique has gained increasing attention in a broad range of applications including time series analysis, signal processing, finance, neuroscience, and environmental monitoring.
+Changepoint detection serves to identify changes in statistical properties such as mean, variance, slope, or distribution within ordered observations.
+This technique finds applications in diverse domains including time series analysis, signal processing, finance, neuroscience, and environmental monitoring.

-To identify the number and locations of changepoints, a common approach is to conduct a \textit{grid search} to find the optimal partition that minimizes (or maximizes) a specific criterion.
-The criterion for each potential partition is typically composed of a sum of losses (or gains, respectively) evaluated for the corresponding segments, along with a penalty term that encourages parsimonious partitions.
-Grid search algorithms can be broadly classified into two categories: \textit{optimal} schemes based on dynamic programming \citep{MR978902,jackson2005algorithm,killick_optimal_2012-1}, which are capable of finding the global minimum, and \textit{greedy} strategies based on binary segmentation \citep{fryzlewicz_wild_2014,baranowski_narrowest_2019,kovacs_seeded_2022} or moving windows \citep{MR3012531,MR4444107}, which iteratively refine the search space to approximate the minimum. {Both types of algorithms require evaluating a loss function for a sequence of potential \textit{search intervals}, denoted as $\I$, which represents a set of intervals determined sequentially according to specific algorithms.} Table \ref{tab:complexity} provides an overview of the number of loss function evaluations required by various grid search algorithms, highlighting their relative efficiency and scalability in terms of the sample size $n$.
-These algorithms include the segment neighborhood \citep[SN]{MR978902}, optimal partitioning \citep[OP]{jackson2005algorithm}, pruned exact linear time \citep[PELT]{killick_optimal_2012-1}, wild binary segmentation \citep[WBS]{fryzlewicz_wild_2014}, and seeded binary segmentation \citep[SeedBS]{kovacs_seeded_2022}.
-For an extensive review of different grid search algorithms, please refer to \cite{CHO2021}.
+To identify the number and locations of changepoints, a common method is to conduct a \textit{grid search} to optimize data segmentation by minimizing (or maximizing) a specific criterion.
+This criterion often integrates a sum of segment-wise losses (or gains, respectively) with a penalty for excessive segmentation.
+Grid-search algorithms are broadly categorized into \textit{optimal} and \textit{greedy} strategies.
+Optimal strategies use dynamic programming \citep{MR978902,jackson2005algorithm,killick_optimal_2012-1} to find the global minimum, while greedy strategies, such as binary segmentation \citep{fryzlewicz_wild_2014,baranowski_narrowest_2019,kovacs_seeded_2022} and moving windows \citep{Hao+SelenaNiu+Zhang-2013,MR3706768}, iteratively approximate this minimum.
+These algorithms necessitate repeatedly fitting models and evaluating loss functions across numerous data segments.
+Table \ref{tab:complexity} outlines the computational complexity of the grid-search step \textit{in isolation}---that is, it treats the required model fits and loss values as if they were already available---so that one can compare how each algorithm scales with the sample size $n$.
+These algorithms include segment neighborhood \citep[SN,][]{MR978902}, optimal partitioning \citep[OP,][]{jackson2005algorithm}, pruned exact linear time \citep[PELT,][]{killick_optimal_2012-1}, wild binary segmentation \citep[WBS,][]{fryzlewicz_wild_2014}, and seeded binary segmentation \citep[SeedBS,][]{kovacs_seeded_2022}.
+For an extensive review of grid-search algorithms, please refer to \cite{CHO2021}.